petter-holmberg/elements/README.md

 `search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range.
 They take a position to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `equal`.

+## Side effects

+`for_each` takes a loadable range and a procedure of `Arity` 1.
+It applies the procedure on each value in the range, returning the procedure as it could have accumulated information during the traversal.

 ## Quantifiers